-I strongly believe that the reason is not the technology (works fine and reliably, as the only one of all the alternatives), it is not the Sigfox connectivity pricing (yes it is rather screwed up, but even Microsoft sells with over-complicated pricing), it is not the coverage as it is pretty dense in most of the countries and can be easily densified and supported through the new Sigfox Micro Base Station.
+I strongly believe that the reason is not the technology, because it works fine and reliably, as the only one of all the alternatives.
+It is not the Sigfox connectivity pricing.
+(Yes it is rather screwed up, but even Microsoft sells with over-complicated pricing).
+It is not the coverage as it is pretty dense in most of the countries and can be easily densified and supported through the new Sigfox Micro Base Station.

 There are two main reasons for not closing real big size deals:

-- Not cheap enough, reliable, long lasting simple smart IoT devices with excellent radio performance (that’s something we try to fix in SimpleHW and support Sigfox this way).
-Especially as the only way forward to make the numbers is B2B2C market approach.
+Not cheap enough, reliable, long-lasting simple smart IoT devices with excellent radio performance (that’s something we try to fix in SimpleHW and support Sigfox this way).
+Especially as the only way forward to make the numbers is the B2B2C market approach.

-- Far more surprising, is the fact, that we totally lack the methodology how to sell IoT and how to close the deals.
+Far more surprising, is the fact, that we totally lack the methodology on how to sell IoT and how to close the deals.

-We have concentrated so much on the coolness and possibilities and innovativeness and technology and competition that in the end, we forgot to sell.
+We have concentrated so much on the coolness, possibilities, innovativeness, technology, and competition that in the end, we forgot to sell.